 Article 15 of the same Regulation does not refer to the SafeSeaNet-specific codes when defining content of the EMSWe CLD.

-Proposal no 1: Considering the role and usage of the SSN-specific codes which address locations which are not covered by the UN/LOCODE but are nevertheless generally used by ports and EU institutions (e.g. EUROSTAT), it is proposed to include them under the scope of the EMSWe CLD.
+Considering the role and usage of the SSN-specific codes which address locations which are not covered by the UN/LOCODE but are nevertheless generally used by ports and EU institutions (e.g. EUROSTAT), the SSN Group for the EMSWe Databases decided to include them under the scope of the EMSWe CLD.

 The below subsections describe all types of codes to be registered in the EMSWe CLD.